-“Hedda Gabler” is story of a noble lady, who is slave of her own ambitions.
-Henrik Ibsen has successfully achieved his target of writing tragedy by presenting a story in which illicit desires of Hedda Gabler lead her towards annihilation.
-In other words, “Hedda Gabler” is not only a play but indeed a tragedy in which a women herself is responsible for her destruction because of her desires.
-The play remains a debate for critics even after the death of Henrik Ibsen that whether it completes requirements of a tragedy or not as discussed in poetic by Aristotle.
-Most of the critics think that Henrik Ibsen exaggerated the role of Hedda Gabler.
+“Hedda Gabler” is the story of a noble lady, who is a slave of her own ambitions.
+Henrik Ibsen has successfully achieved his target of writing tragedy by presenting a story in which the illicit desires of Hedda Gabler lead her towards annihilation.
+In other words, “Hedda Gabler” is not only a play but indeed a tragedy in which a woman herself is responsible for her destruction because of her desires.
+The play remains a debate for critics even after the death of Henrik Ibsen whether it completes the requirements of a tragedy or not as discussed in poetic by Aristotle.
+Most critics think that Henrik Ibsen exaggerated the role of Hedda Gabler.
 He has given this play a melodramatic touch.
-However, they agree that it fulfills the requirements of a modern tragedy though not of Aristotle’s to some extent.
+However, they agree that it fulfils the requirements of a modern tragedy though not of Aristotle’s to some extent.

 While discussing tragedy, neither Aristotle can be ignored nor can William Shakespeare be underestimated.
-There is difference between Aristotelian tragedy and Shakespearean tragedy.
+There is a difference between Aristotelian tragedy and Shakespearean tragedy.
 Regardless of that purpose of tragedy is the same.
-Aristotelian tragedy is preferred in this context because wider definition of tragedy has been given in “Poetics.
-Even otherwise, most of the tragedies are written in view of Aristotle’s definition of tragedy.
+The Aristotelian tragedy is preferred in this context because a wider definition of tragedy has been given in “Poetics”.
+Even otherwise, most of the tragedies are written in view of the definition provided by Aristotle.

-First and foremost element of a tragedy is the belonging of protagonist (hero/heroine) from a noble family.
+The first and foremost element of a tragedy is the belonging of the protagonist (hero/heroine) from a noble family.
 The protagonist must belong to an upper or elite class.
 Chapter XIII of “The Poetics” deals with the tragic hero.
 The tragic hero, according to Aristotle, should be a man of a noble nature.
-Hedda Gabler, too, belongs to an elite class family.
-She is daughter of a general.
-As a general’s daughter, she has good influence in the society.
-Portrait of General Gabler that hangs above the sofa, time and again references of guns in the play and discussion between many of the character reveal Hedda’s birth in a dignified family.
-Hence, “Hedda Gabler” fulfills the requirement of Aristotelian tragedy to the extent of the belonging of character from a noble class.
+Hedda Gabler, too, belongs to an elite class.
+She is the daughter of a general.
+As a general’s daughter, she has a good influence on society.
+Portrait of General Gabler that hangs above the sofa, time and again references to guns in the play and discussions between many of the characters reveal Hedda’s birth in a dignified family.
+Hence, “Hedda Gabler” fulfils the requirement of Aristotelian tragedy to the extent of the belonging of character from a noble class.
 Needless to mention that Aristotle does not prefer a woman for tragedy.
 He considers women inferior to men.

-So far as “Hedda Gabler” is concerned, there are a lot of incidents in the play, according to which, Hedda’s rash judgment is evident.
-We face much difficulty to identify that which incident is most responsible for Hedda’s destruction.
-Her decision of leaving Loevborg, her decision of marrying Tesman, her decision of holding Eilert Loevborg’s manuscript and to give him the gun are her choices but all these are not pre-planned.
+So far as “Hedda Gabler” is concerned, there are a lot of incidents in the play, according to which, Hedda’s rash judgment can be witnessed.
+We face much difficulty to identify which incident is most responsible for Hedda’s destruction.
+Her decision of leaving Loevborg.
+Her decision of marrying Tesman.
+Her decision of holding Eilert Loevborg’s manuscript and giving him the gun is her choice but all these are not pre-planned.
 Moreover, the spectator does not find that these choices were taken in rashness.
 Hedda was aged enough to take a decision of marriage and her choice of rejecting Loevborg as well as accepting Tasman was totally justified.
 She chooses a man, whom she does not love because he is destined to be a professor; therefore, he is better than Loevborg.
-She makes such decisions because she is compelled by time but somehow, we find her responsible in her decisions.
-For instance, her desire of spending life like singles, going outside and enjoying parties, having illicit relationships etc. All these incidents are evident that she brings her destruction by her own hands.
+She makes such decisions because she is compelled by time but somehow, we find her responsible for her decisions.
+For instance, her desire of spending life as single, go outside and enjoy parties, have illicit relationships etc. All these incidents are evidence that she brings her destruction by her own hands.
 Hence, the requirement of hamartia has also been fulfilled in this play.

-Use of peripetia is also seen by the audience, which ultimately arouses the feelings of piety and fear.
+The use of peripetia is also seen by the audience, which ultimately arouses feelings of piety and fear.
 In fact, it is the requirement, which makes “Hedda Gabler” a real tragedy.
-Hedda wants to achieve what she wishes and somehow she achieves it but it is reversal of fortune as we find that what she wants is totally destructive for her.
-When she could not spend life as per her own traditions, she uses Loevborg in order to achieve her objectives of life.
+Hedda wants to achieve what she wishes and somehow she achieves it but it is a reversal of fortune as we find that what she wants is totally destructive for her.
+When she could not spend life as per her own traditions, she uses Loevborg in order to achieve her objectives in life.
 Furthermore, she wants those qualities in her husband, which are in Loevborg.
-Ultimately, when she could not accomplish her desires, she suggests Loevborg to commit suicide.
+Ultimately, when she could not accomplish her desires, she suggests that Loevborg should commit suicide.
 After the end of Hedda’s life, when it is disclosed that Loevborg dies due to an injury that robs him of his every manliness then it causes catharses due to piety and fear.

-Upshot of the above discussion is that Hedda Gabler is, no doubt, a tragic character and play “Hedda Gabler” is indeed a tragedy.
+The upshot of the above discussion is that Hedda Gabler is, no doubt, a tragic character and the play “Hedda Gabler” is indeed a tragedy.
 A society has been presented by Henrik Ibsen, in which the women are unethical and afraid more of scandals than their innersole.
 The story is not merely a simple folk tale but a true tragedy in every sense.
-Henrik Ibsen achieves his target of creating a successful tragic character and eventually by the combination of every ingredient of tragedy, his play “Hedda Gabler” can be added in the list of tragedies.
+Henrik Ibsen achieves his target of creating a successful tragic character and eventually by the combination of every ingredient of tragedy, his play “Hedda Gabler” can be added to the list of tragedies.

-- Can Ibsen’s Hedda Gabler be considered as a tragedy?
+- Can Ibsen’s Hedda Gabler be considered a tragedy?